-"At the request of ... " Criteria
+"At the request of..."
+Criteria

-Chief Clerk's Office

-When a measure is submitted at the request of someone, the identification of the requester must meet the requirements of ORS 171.127 which states that requesters must be named individuals, or public or private organizations, or their representatives, or any combination thereof.

-House Rules require that every measure introduced by a House policy committee or a joint policy committee bear the name of the legislator that requested the proposed measure or the name of an individual, organization, state agency, or local government on whose behalf the measure was requested, or both.

-The Chief Clerk's Office accepts names as submitted by the sponsor of the measure.
-The only things we attempt to fix are obvious typos, if observed.
-We generally do not research names or ensure they are spelled correctly.

-Additionally, we do not include other information about the names.
-For example, we would not print anything after the comma such as "Jane Doe, concerned citizen" or "John Doe, Crook County resident".

-Individuals must be human beings, e.g. "Otis the puppy" is not allowed.

-Multiple requesters from different categories are allowed and would follow the format "at the request of Jane Doe, John Doe, Crime Victims United".

-We do have overall space limitations that we ask you to be mindful of.
-If the sponsorship and requester lines (or any other preliminary elements of the measure such as summary and title) push the rest of the measure text far enough down the page so that the body of the measure starts on page 2, major formatting problems will ensue.
-In the event this does occur, Legislative Counsel will get in touch with your office to let you know and discuss how the list of requesters needs to be adjusted.
+- 1. The names submitted must meet the requirements of ORS 171.127, which states that requesters must be named individuals or public or private organizations or their representatives. - 2.
+We take names as submitted by the sponsor of the measure and the only thing we try to fix is obvious typos, if noticed.
+We generally do not research names or ensure they are spelled correctly. - 3.
+We do not include other information about the names (so we would not print anything after the comma such as "Jane Doe, concerned citizen" or "John Doe, Crook County resident"). - 4.
+Individuals must be human beings, e.g. "Otis the puppy" is not allowed. - 5.
+Multiple requesters from the categories are allowed and would follow the format "at the request of Jane Doe, John Doe, Crime Victims United". - 6.
+We have overall space limitations in that if the sponsorship and requester lines (or any other preliminary elements of the measure such as summary and title) push the rest of the measure text too far down the page so that the body of the measure would start on page 2, we have a major formatting problem.
+If this happens, LC will get in touch with your office to let you know and discuss how the list of requesters needs to be adjusted. - 7.
+Please write neatly on the billbacks, as the desks and LC have limited time to process them. - 8.
+Note that different procedures and rules for requesters apply for amendments in committees, specifically House committees.

-For questions on any of these items, please reach out to the Chief Clerk's Office: chiefclerksoffice@leg.state.or.us.

-FILING (DROPPING) MEASURES FOR INTRODUCTION WITH THE CHIEF CLERK'S OFFICE
+FILING DRAFTED LEGISLATION (MEASURES) For Introduction